Website icon Xpert.Digital

 • 3.3% – Other vocational training

-• 14.7% – None of the above
+• 14.7% – None of that

 • 2.4% – Still in training

-• 1.6% – apprenticeship without qualification
+• 1.6% – Apprenticeship without qualification

 • 22.9% – University degree